bitdessin/CircSeqAlignTk/README.md

 # CircSeqAlignTk

+**End-to-End Analysis of Small RNA-Seq Data from Viroids**

 *CircSeqAlignTk* is an end-to-end toolkit for RNA-Seq data analysis of circular genome sequences, supporting tasks from alignment to visualization.
 It is primarily designed for studying viroids, which are small, circular RNAs typically composed of a few hundred nucleotides.
 In addition to analysis capabilities, *CircSeqAlignTk* provides a streamlined interface for generating synthetic RNA-Seq data that closely mimics real datasets.
 This functionality enables developers to benchmark alignment tools, test novel alignment algorithms, and validate new workflows.
-This vignette offers an overview of *CircSeqAlignTk* and demonstrates its usage.

 # Installation